Army Clothing Record: What You Need to Know About Your Gear

 You’re responsible for cleaning, repairing, and maintaining your gear to military standards.

-Regular inspections ensure your items remain serviceable.
+Frequent inspections ensure your items remain serviceable.

-Use issued bags or containers to protect items from dust and moisture.
+Use issued bags or containers to protect items from dust and moisture, and follow care labels for washing uniforms to maintain their appearance and functionality.

 Always report lost items promptly to update your clothing record and arrange for reissue if necessary.